-- Business Process Monitor maintenance number (provided with your Business Process Monitor package). - ➤ Logical names to use for the host name and location (for example, Atlanta).
+- ➤ If you want to run Business Process Monitor data collection as a specific user, you need the login parameters (user name, password, domain) for the user. - For Solaris installations: If you want it to run Business Process Monitor Admin as a specific user, you need the login parameters (user and group) for the user. - ➤ Logical names to use for the host name and location (for example, Atlanta).
 These logical names are used by the first Business Process Monitor instance (defined as part of the installation process) to register with HP Business Availability Center.
 They do not have to match the actual machine's host name and location.
-(Note that Setup provides the actual machine host name as the default value for the Host name parameter.) - ➤ The protocol to be used to access HP Business Availability Center (HTTP or HTTPS). - ➤ The name of the machine on which you installed the HP Business Availability Center Gateway server, and the port number to be used by Business Process Monitor to access HP Business Availability Center.
+(Note that Setup provides the actual machine host name as the default value for the Host name parameter.)